PeterPangZichen/50.005_ProgrammingAssignment2/README.md

 # ProgrammingAssignment2

-For CP1, run ServerCP1 first then you can see "Wait for clients for connection".
-Then run Client CP1.
-If given any valid file(s) to send from client to server, you can see regarding file(s) under the same directory after short time (usually less than one second).
+## CP1: Asymmetric encryption

-For CP2, run ServerCP2 first then you can see "Wait for clients for connection".
-Then run Client CP2.
-If given any valid file(s) to send from client to server, you can see regarding file(s) under the same directory after short time (usually less than one second).
+To run AP with CP1, run "ServerRunnerCP1" first then "Wait for clients for connection" is displayed.
+Then run "ClientRunnerCP1" and files will be sent from client to server, which will finally be written in the project directory.

-Name of pairs:
+## CP2: Symmetric encryption
-ServerCP1.java & ClientCP1.java
+To run AP with CP2, run "ServerRunnerCP2" first then "Wait for clients for connection" is displayed.
+Then run "ClientRunnerCP2" and files will be sent from client to server, which will finally be written in the project directory.

-ServerCP2.java & ClientCP2.java
+##### Creator: Xu Song/Pang Zichen